Texas Folklore Society

 The Texas Folklore Society is a non-profit organization formed on December 29, 1909, in Dallas, Texas.
 According to John Avery Lomax, the first print collection included "public songs and ballads; superstitions, signs and omens, cures and peculiar customs; legends; dialects; games, plays and dances; fiddles and proverbs."
 Their mission statement is "The Texas Folklore Society collects, preserves, and shares the practices and customs of the people of Texas and the Southwest."

 Academics John Avery Lomax and Dr. Leonidas Warren Payne, Jr. served as its first officers, with the latter becoming the organization's first president and the former becoming the first secretary.
 The following individuals were secretaries: Judd Mortimer Lewis, Edward Rotan, and Lillie T. Shaver.
 The treasurer was Miss Ethel Hibbs.
 The counselors were Theo G. Lemmon, Joseph B. Dibrell, and C.C.
 Garret.

 History

 Following the initial membership, by 1944, several other charters emerged at institutions including the University of California, University of Texas, and Rice Institute.
 The Society's annual meetings have been held regularly since 1911, except for interruptions caused by the two world wars.
 Since 1923, the Society's publications became edited by the Secretary-Editor, J. Franke Dobie, who also attends its day-to-day business.
 Also, within that year, the organization has published or sponsored at least one volume per year.
 The group had headquarters in Austin, Texas, until 1971.
 Once Francis Edward Abernethy became the Secretary-Editor, the Texas Folklore Society moved its offices to the campus of Stephen F. Austin State University in Nacogdoches.
+In 2020, the Texas Folklore Society was welcomed by a new host institution, Tarleton State University, in Stephenville.
+The following year, Kristina Downs, PhD, was hired as Secretary-Editor/Executive Director.